WWF Royal Rumble

 WWF Royal Rumble is the second of four 16-bit wrestlers, all based roughly on standards set by WWF SuperStars and WrestleFest in the arcades.
 There’s a roster of twelve wrestlers (five of which are different for the SNES), and a decent amount of game type options.
 At the most basic, you and one opponent will toss and slam each other, with attacks wearing down each others stamina bar.
 Stamina can not be regenerated.
 Weakened opponents are vulnerable to being pinned and are also less effective in grapples (more on that in a second).
 Once you wear your foe down enough, you pin him until the count of three to win the match.
 If you’re caught in a pin yourself, you’ll mash buttons and hope that your stamina is high enough to allow you to escape.

 Gameplay is based on strikes and grapples.
 Strikes have no variation; there’s simply one button to punch and one to kick.
-If you’re hit three times in succession, you’ll fall over and be open to a pin or ground stomps and elbow drops.
+If you’re hit three times in succession, you’ll topple over and be open to a pin or ground stomps and elbow drops.
 You can initiate a grapple with a third button, or be similarly grabbed by your opponent.
 There’s no defense against this.
 Being grappled takes you into a “tug of war” mode.
 A meter appears above both wrestlers, indicating who is winning the struggle.
 Your objective is to mash one – and only one – button fast enough to fill your side of the meter.
 If you win, you’ll perform an appropriately wrestley move (suplexes, back breakers, atomic wedgies) decided by which button you were mashing.

 If you win a grapple with the A button, you’ll throw your foe.
 In the center of the ring, this flings him toward the elastic ropes, where he’ll bounce back toward you and be open for a drop kick or clothesline.
 If you’re at the edge of the ring, you’ll chuck him over the ropes and onto the floor.
 Various things happen outside the ring based on the game type you’re playing – in the default mode, you and your opponent have until the count of ten to get back in the ring or face disqualification.
-You can try to win a match this way, by pile-driving your opponent at the count of 8 and slipping back into the ring so he’s just getting up at the count of 10 (you sneaky devil).
+You can try to win a match this way, by pile-driving your opponent at the count of 8 and slipping back into the ring so he’s just getting up at the count (you sneaky devil).
 You can also find folding chairs out here that can be used as damaging weapons.

 Royal Rumble also includes illegal moves.
 You can use specific buttons to choke your foe or rake his eyes.
 These attacks don’t appear to do much beyond offering slightly more damage.
 However, in a standard game, these buttons won’t do anything at all until you’ve taken out the referee.
 You can’t directly attack the ref, but if any of your attacks or throws should find him in the way, you’ll knock him unconscious and unlock illegal moves.
 The “Brawl” game type cuts the shit and omits the ref from the start, so you can use illegal moves, hit opponents with folding chairs, and scamper around outside the ring to your heart’s content.